joeXmaina/CleanedData-with-pandas/README.md

 This pandas code cleans up the 2019 order data and creates the new excel file called CleanedData by doing the following:
   1. Removed order IDs XXXXXX
   2. Split Customer ID column into two i.e. CustomerID and Customer Name
+  3. Changed data type of CustomerID column to integer
-  3. Rearranged the columns
+  4. Rearranged the columns
-  4. Created a new computed column i.e. Lead Time
+  5. Created a new computed column i.e. Lead Time
-  5. Sorted data by Order Date column in ascending order
+  6. Sorted data by Order Date column in ascending order